Venetian Works of Defence between the 16th and 17th centuries: Stato da Terra – Western Stato da Mar

-Properties
+The heritage sites

 The sites that make up the World Heritage site demonstrate the breadth of the architectural styles and fortresses employed by the Venetians.
 Built in the 15th century, the fortified town of Kotor is the oldest site, displaying a transitional period between traditional fortress design and alla moderna design.
 In the 16th century, the fortifications in Bergamo and the Fort of St. Nikola were built, showing the addition of a more complex and centralized system of bastions, walls, and moats.
 The defences at Zadar, Peschiera del Garda, and Palmanova were completed in the 17th century.